Real moduli space of stable rational curves revised

+The cohomological degree of an internal vertex is $-d$ and the cohomological degree of an edge is $d-1$, so that a graph with $k$ internal vertices and $e$ edges has degree $e(d-1)-kd$.

+One defines an orientation of an admissible graph to be the following data, depending on the parity of $d$: \begin{itemize} \item If $d$ is even an orientation is an ordering of the edges up to even permutations. \item If $d$ is odd an orientation is an ordering of the internal vertices and half-edges, up to even permutations. \end{itemize} The space $\Graphs_d^{\dual}(n)$ is defined to be the space of linear combinations of pairs $(\Gamma,o)$, with $\Gamma$ an admissible graph with $n$ external vertices and $o$ an orientation, modulo the following relations: \begin{itemize} \item For $\phi : \Gamma\to \Gamma'$ an isomorphism of admissible graphs one identifies $(\Gamma,o)\sim (\Gamma',\phi(o))$, with $\phi(o)$ the orientation naturally induced on $\Gamma'$ via $\phi$. \item We identify $(\Gamma,o)\sim -(\Gamma, -o)$, where $-o$ is the opposite orientation.
+(Note that there only two orientations.) \end{itemize} In the following we will (ab)use the notation and speak of generators of $\Graphs_d^{\dual}(n)$ as graphs, assuming implicitly that the graph is accompanied by an orientation.

-The cohomological degree of an inner vertex is $-d$ and the cohomological degree of an edge is $d-1$.
-The spaces $\Graphs_d(n)^{\dual}$ assemble into a Hopf cooperad, i.e., a cooperad object in the category of dg commutative algebras.
+The spaces $\Graphs_d^{\dual}(n)$ assemble into a Hopf cooperad, i.e., a cooperad object in the category of dg commutative algebras.
 Combinatorially the cocomposition is given by subgraph contraction and the differential is given by edge contraction.
 The commutative multiplication is defined by fusing two graphs at the external vertices, e.g.,